TheAlanGan/TheAlanGan.github.io/_pages/about.md

 My current broad research interests include numerical analysis, computational and Bayesian statistics, mathematical modeling, and application-oriented research in ecology and environmental science.

 > "Que sera, sera."

+> "There are so many amazing things to do and to see.
+I am just glad I exist." - Tommy Atkins (5 yrs old.)